-We’re not too bad on our feet either and Riverdance did much to bring our unique dance to the world and give a bit of glamour to the ‘one, two, three’s’.
+We’re not too bad on our feet either and Riverdance did much to bring our unique dance to the world and give a bit of glamour to the ‘one, two, threes'.

-The water might be pretty cold (read bloody freezing) but apparently the quality of our surf is up there with the best on the planet.
+The water might be pretty cold (read bloody freezing), but apparently the quality of our surf is up there with the best on the planet.
 So while surfing might not be your thing, it’s still something to be proud of.

 When I was growing up on the west coast, there was a story doing the rounds of a local farmer whose cows escaped from a field.
 Enjoying a pint of Guinness, he seemed unperturbed by the bovine fugitives and when pressed, replied ‘Sure, what harm, don’t we live on an island’.
 Wise words indeed - and apart from the fact that our livestock can’t hatch plans to migrate overseas, living on an island also ensures that nowhere is far from the ocean with its ever-changing views and restorative powers.

-Like love, air is all around us and living on a blustery island in the Atlantic, we have some of the freshest air going.
+Like love, air is all around us, and living on a blustery island in the Atlantic, we have some of the freshest air going.
 If we could bottle it, we could make a fortune, but as we can’t we should be thankful for the fact that city center aside, it’s so clean and pure.

 Some people like to keep themselves to themselves and that’s fair enough, but there’s no getting away from the fact that when the chips are down, we Irish are pretty good at taking care of people.
-The vast majority are good and kind and dozens shared stories of how complete strangers helped; by carrying bags up the stairs, offering up seats on a train, putting a shout out on social media about lost property, intervening when someone was being verbally abused and generally being good citizens.
+The vast majority are good and kind and dozens shared stories of how complete strangers helped; by carrying bags up the stairs, offering up seats on a train, putting a shout-out on social media about lost property, intervening when someone was being verbally abused and generally being good citizens.

 Irish sense of community

-The sense of community is another point which newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.
+The sense of community is another point that newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.

 No dangerous animals

 A somewhat bizarre but equally relevant positive is the lack of dangerous animals in Ireland.
-A number of residents discussed their relief at living in a place devoid of creatures which sting, poison or attack.
+A number of residents discussed their relief at living in a place devoid of creatures that sting, poison or attack.

 The Irish wake